“So if I say I’m proud to be white, is that considered racist or is it only ok for others to be proud of their color?”

 I really don’t have to elaborate any further on the struggles of equality for “African-Americans” in the U.S. because this would turn into a drawn out history lesson.
 I brushed across the topic for those eyeing “Black Power” as an unnecessary social motto..

 Realize that our “prides” we exemplify will always be contradistinctive.
-Furthermore, there’s no THRESHOLD to how much pride a group of people can display, when used in the proper context.
+There’s no THRESHOLD to how much pride a group of people can display, when used in the proper context.

 a feeling or deep pleasure or satisfaction derived from one’s own achievements, the achievements of those with whom one is closely associated, or from qualities or possessions that are widely admired.